Vaccinations

 Stay informed, stay protected, stay well

-Vaccinations are almost as important as clean water for keeping people healthy and preventing diseases.
+Vaccinations are important for keeping people healthy and preventing diseases in our community.

-It’s important that vaccinations are given on time for the best protection.
-If you or your child have missed a vaccination, contact your general practice surgery to catch up.
+Vaccinations need to be given on time for the best protection.
+If you or someone you care for have missed a vaccination, contact your general practice surgery to catch up.

 Do I need a vaccination?